 Wait to be invited to the table…

 I love this piece of advice.
-My Director at work, the incredible Lore Wainwright, is always providing opportunities for reflection and growth – one day we were having a discussion about how a particular meeting went and a piece of advice that she left me with was that sometimes it’s better to wait to be invited to the table.
+The leaders I surround myself with are always providing opportunities for reflection and growth – one day during a discussion with a colleague about how a particular meeting went, a piece of advice I was left with was that sometimes it’s better to wait to be invited to the table.

 Metaphorically speaking (and sometimes literally;)) I have a tendency to barge in, invite myself to the table and completely hijack the conversation.
 But there is something so special about being invited to the table.
 The truth is, not every conversation requires my guidance and not every conversation requires my input.
 By waiting to be invited, it allows others the opportunity to explore ideas in a more organic and genuine way.

 This has always been a struggle for me.
 If you know me, you know that I have a response for everything.
-I remember talking to my Director one time about a specific conversation that really bothered me and how I was planning to respond.
-What she said to me was so simple – yet so brilliant.
-She reminded me to pause and said “not everything requires a response”.
+I remember talking to a colleague one time about a specific conversation that really bothered me and how I was planning to respond.
+What my colleague said to me was so simple – yet so brilliant.
+They reminded me to pause and said “not everything requires a response”.

 It really is as simple as that.